stellar/slingshot/musig/README.md

 Function: `precommit_nonce(...)`

 Input:
+- `self`
 - precommitment: `NoncePrecommitment`

 Operation:
-- Create a new `CounterpartyPrecommitted` instance with `self.pubkey` and the precommitment
+- Create a new `CounterpartyPrecommitted` instance with the input precommitment.
-- Future work: receive pubkey in this function, and match against stored counterparties to make sure the pubkey corresponds.
+- Future work: receive pubkey (or index) together with the precommitmentin this function, and match against stored counterparties to make sure the pubkey corresponds.
 This will allow us to receive messages out of order, and do sorting on the party's end.

 Output: